wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

     tokenCacheEvictionFactor=0.25
 ```

-Basically, outer `[jwtGeneratorConfig]` configuration contains the properties and the customizations of the generated JWT token whereas the inner `[jwtGeneratorConfig.jwtGeneratorCaching]` configuration handles the caching aspects of the generated JWT tokens.
+Outer `[jwtGeneratorConfig]` configuration contains the properties and the customizations of the generated JWT token whereas the inner `[jwtGeneratorConfig.jwtGeneratorCaching]` configuration handles the caching aspects of the generated JWT tokens.

 <table>
 <thead>